Can Multi-Modal LLMs Provide Live Step-by-Step Task Guidance?: Introduction

 To address the challenge of live, step-by-step coaching, we introduce the \benchmark{} dataset and benchmark, as currently available large-scale vision-language datasets and benchmarks \cite{Damen2022RESCALING,GraumanWBCFGH0L22,coin-dataset} inadequately capture such interactive scenarios.
 These existing datasets and benchmarks largely consist of participants recording their daily activities or expert demonstrations, which are insufficient for effectively assessing multi-modal LLMs' ability to provide step-by-step instructions, as they lack the critical scenarios where users make mistakes or diverges from the plan.
 Therefore, we construct our \benchmark{} benchmark and dataset leveraging the videos from the CaptainCook4D dataset \cite{PeddiACPVGZWKRR24}, specifically because they contain these vital instances of user errors.
 Each video within \benchmark{} is accompanied by a detailed step-by-step plan along with instructions and feedback, timed appropriately according to the recipe and any mistakes made by the user.

-Our contributions in detail are, \begin{enumerate*} \item We introduce the \benchmark{} dataset and benchmark\footnote{ \href{https://huggingface.co/qualcomm/qualcomm-interactive-cooking-dataset}{Click here to access the data} and \href{https://github.com/Qualcomm-AI-research/qualcomm_interactive_cooking_eval}{click here to access the code}.} by extending the CaptainCook4D dataset \cite{PeddiACPVGZWKRR24}, with timed instruction and feedback messages.
+Our contributions in detail are, \begin{enumerate*} \item We introduce the \benchmark{} dataset and benchmark\footnote{\href{https://apratimbh.github.io/livecook/}{Project Page}} by extending the CaptainCook4D dataset \cite{PeddiACPVGZWKRR24}, with timed instruction and feedback messages.
 The instruction messages describe the next recipe step to follow and the feedback messages are provided to acknowledge successful instruction completions or mistakes made by the user.
 They are designed to be sufficient to independently guide the user to complete the given recipe.

 \item We introduce the \model{} model, an light-weight multi-modal LLM designed to provide interactive instructions and feedback in cooking scenarios.

 \item We evaluate state of the art multi-modal LLMs on our \benchmark{} benchmark, highlighting the strong performance of our \model{} model in such interactive scenarios.